OfficeDev/office-scripts-docs/docs/includes/rollout-note.md

 > [!NOTE]
 > This feature is being rolled out and is not available to everyone.
-It is slowly released to larger numbers of users to ensure things are working smoothly.
+It's slowly released to larger numbers of users to ensure that it's working as expected.
 This feature is subject to change based on your feedback.